"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 COMMON BRAND NAME(S): Epzicom

 USES: This product contains 2 drugs: abacavir and lamivudine.
-It is used with other medications to help control your HIV infection, thereby improving your quality of life.
+It is used with other HIV medications to help control HIV infection.
 It helps to decrease the amount of HIV in your body so your immune system can work better.
-This product also lowers your risk of getting HIV disease complications (such as new infections, cancer).
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Abacavir and lamivudine both belong to a class of drugs known as nucleoside reverse transcriptase inhibitors (NRTIs).

 HOW TO USE: Read the Medication Guide and Warning Card provided by your pharmacist before you start taking abacavir/lamivudine and each time you get a refill.
 Carry the Warning Card with you at all times.
 If you have any questions, ask your doctor or pharmacist.